 In the past year, deep-learning models have taken over the majority of speech processing, replacing conventional models.
 These neural network models have substantially improved the quality of speech recognition, text-to-speech (TTS), speech diarization, among others.
 Some of the most popular ones are:

 This technology has led to significant advances in conversational intelligence, with applications such as knowledge mining, customer service, cross-sell and upsell marketing, and transactions across digital channels.
 Speech processing has also recently removed the mandate that chatbots have no personality.
 Many systems, including Mozilla DeepSpeech and Infosys Nia, exhibit profound knowledge of many subject areas, mitigating scripting errors through continuous self-learning capabilities.

-Infosys partnered with a large global airplane manufacturer to transcribe the conversations between pilots and ground staff.
-The conversations were studded with cockpit noise, strong regional accents, different languages and heavy ambient noise.
-We successfully custom-trained for the variation in accents to deliver high transcription accuracy, ran language insights to infer causes of delay in flight landing and accidents in the air, and also used transcriptions and insights to improve ground staff and pilot training.
+A global airplane manufacturer wanted to transcribe conversations between pilots and ground staff to boost operational efficiency.
+These conversations were studded with cockpit noise, strong regional accents, different languages, and heavy ambient noise.
+The company partnered with Infosys to develop a deep-learning open-source model that was custom-trained for accent variations.
+The model delivered high transcription accuracy, ran language insights to infer causes of flight landing delay and air accidents, and provided insights to improve ground staff and pilot training.

 To keep yourself updated on the latest technology and industry trends subscribe to the Infosys Knowledge Institute's publicationsCount me in!